MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/usb-if-certification-tests.md

     USB hub manufacturers must obtain full USB-IF certification in order to meet their respective Windows HLK requirements.

 System manufacturers should be aware of those requirements when they select USB host controllers to integrate into their systems.
 These requirements can significantly improve the customer experience with USB devices.
-They can help to prevent key reasons for crashes and hangs, and reduce the time spent to troubleshoot and debug non-compliance issues.
+They can help to prevent key reasons for crashes and hangs, and reduce the time spent to troubleshoot and debug noncompliance issues.

 ## Windows Hardware Certification submission options